 From Rule Books to the “Greatest Show on Turf”: November 4th Football Milestones

 November 4 is a day of foundational moments and record-smashing dominance across football history.
-It all started in 1882 when the first official Wright & Ditson Foot-ball Rules Book, shaped by Walter Camp, was publishedโa move that cleverly included a sporting goods catalog, marrying the game with commerce.
+In 1882, Walter Camp shaped the first official Wright & Ditson Foot-ball Rules Book.
+By publishing this guide, the company cleverly merged the game with commerce by including a sporting goods catalog within its pages.
 This date also celebrates the birth of Hall of Fame offensive tackle Orlando Pace, the 1997 number one overall draft pick who anchored the St. Louis Rams’ legendary “Greatest Show on Turf” and blocked for three consecutive NFL MVPs!
 Plus, mark the 2003 debut of the NFL Network, which forever changed how fans consume the game.

 November 4 Football History Headlines